- Meaning of seafarer

 Meaning of Non-Resident Seafarer

-An individual is said to be Non-Resident Seafarer if he is outside India for 184 days or more during the financial year (185 days or more in case of leap year).
+An individual is said to be Non-Resident Seafarer if he is outside India for 184 days or more during the financial year (185 days or more in case of a leap year) for the purpose of employment.
+If he is not then he will be treated as a resident seafarer.

 Calculation of period outside India

-Stamping dates in the passport is the basic criteria for calcaultion of period outside India.
+Stamping dates in the passport is the basic criteria for calculation of the period outside India.
 Generally, passport dates are used when you join and sign off from ship outside India.
+However, dates of the CDC are the conclusive evidence at the time of scrutiny that you are outside India for the purpose of employment.

 However when you join or sign off from India then the CDC dates shall be used for calculation of period outside India.